-The biomagnification potential of C{12} -PFCAs was investigated in several field studies and one laboratory study.
+The biomagnification potential of $C{14}$ -PFCAs was investigated in two field studies and one laboratory study.
 Field studies investigating the biomagnifications potential between different predator/prey-relationships showed BMFs well above one indicating biomagnification.
-Biomagnification was greater in homeotherms than in poikilotherms.
-Especially for dolphin, beluga whale, polar bear, arctic cod and seatrout, sheephead, and striped mullet BMFs greater than one have been reported.

-3.3.1.4 Trophic magnification factors (TMFs)
+3.3.1.3 Trophic magnification factors (TMFs)

 The trophic magnification factor (TMF) is a measure to evaluate biomagnification occurring in food webs.
 In the Guidance Document on Information Requirements, Chapter R.7.10.1.1, TMF is defined as the concentration increase in organisms with an increase of one trophic level.
-Again, a TMF greater than one indicates accumulation within the food chain.
+Again a TMF greater than one indicates accumulation within the food chain.
+As already discussed in the BMF chapter sample collection is often restricted to tissue or serum samples with increasing body size of predators due to ethical reasons and due to the challenging logistics with respect to sampling and laboratory constraints.